joosthvanderlinden/joosthvanderlinden.github.io/code/index.md

 ---

 [Sphere packing network construction](https://github.com/joosthvanderlinden/SPNC)
-One of the main `C++` projects in my PhD, to construct graphs for granular materials.
+One of the main (open source) `C++` projects developed during my PhD, to construct graphs from granular materials.

 [My data management](https://github.com/joosthvanderlinden/research-data-management)
 A collection of `os` and `shutil` commands to manage a data directory.